International Students FAQ

 How many international students typically enroll at Columbia Law School?

 Columbia Law School has a truly international student body.
-In the entering Class of 2016, approximately 13 percent of the J.D. program was comprised of international students, and across the entire J.D. program, Columbia Law School students currently hail from 37 countries around the world.
+In the entering Class of 2019, approximately 19% of the J.D. program was comprised of international students, and across the entire J.D. program, Columbia Law School students currently hail from 19 foreign countries across six continents.

 As an international student, or an American student who has matriculated in a non–English-speaking program abroad, how should I send my academic transcripts to the Office of Admissions?